andrewjlee0/powerlifting/README.md

 ## Feature Engineering
 * CatBoost encoded all categorical variables
-* Engineered 6 new columns: month, season, year, country, state, number of records in past year of the same class, number of days since last record in the same class
+* Engineered 6 new columns: Month, Season, Year, Country, State, Number of records in past year of the same class, Number of days since last record in the same class

 ## Exploratory Data Analysis
 * Observed the distributions of continuous variables and the counts of categoricals